adammfurman/macos-spoof-script/README.md

 - Validates inputs and fails loudly with clear error messages

 > [!IMPORTANT]
-> - MAC address changes do not persist across reboots or Wi-Fi toggles
-> - Wi-Fi must be disconnected before
+> - Wi-Fi network must be disassociated before running (NOT disabled!)

 ### Files